Lawrence1024/FBLAComputerGameSimulation/README.md

    1. Dowload the folder ([GoldCoastSection_MarkKeppelHighSchool](https://www.dropbox.com/s/zw8uktvhfj8xoo7/GoldCost%20Test.zip?dl=0 "Click here"))
       * You do not have to have a Dropbox account to download
       * Click the download button on the top right corner
-   2. Unzip it
+   2. Right click on the folder and extract (unzip) all
-   3. Open the folder and click on FBLAPuzzle.exe
+   3. Open the folder and double click on FBLAPuzzle.exe
       * This game is a standalone game

-The Game's Goal
+The Game's Objective
 ============
-   1. The game's goal is to entertain and education users on general FBLA knowledge
+   1. The game's objective is to entertain and educate users on general FBLA knowledge

-Create New Account
+Account and Game
 ============
    1. Once open the FBLAPuzzle.exe file you will see a login page
       * If you do not have an account in the game, click on the create new account link on the bottom right corner
    2. Once you have an account, login to play the game
-   3. Your information (username, password, records on levels, etc.) will be saved on your local storage
+   3. Your information (username, password, records on levels, etc.) will be saved on your computer
    4. This multi-player function enables users to compete with each other

 Controls
 ============
-   1. Basic maneuver
+   1. Player maneuver
       * Use mouse to click on different buttons
-   2. Level maneuver
       * Use WASD or ↑↓→← to move the player
-   3. Quit program
+   2. Quit program
       * Pressing the ESC will activate the pause menu
       * User can quit anytime by pressing the quit button on the pause menu

 Cool Features
 ============
    1. Avatar
+      * Users can choose their avatar when they create an account
-      * User can change their avatar by clicking the avatar on the map page
+      * Users can change their avatar by clicking the avatar on the map page
    2. ESC key
       * User can change the volume of the game from there and nevigate to different scenes
    3. Instructions and Tutorial